Australian prime minister stands by minister accused of rape

 Sen. Sarah Hanson-Young, a minor Greens party lawmaker who received the anonymous letter, said the minister must step down pending an independent investigation by a former judge.

-“It is just not right to suggest that this type of allegation could linger, hang over the heads of the entire Cabinet,” she told Australian Broadcasting Corp.
+“It is just not right to suggest that this type of allegation could linger, hang over the heads of the entire Cabinet,” she said.

 “Sitting around that table erodes the trust, the integrity and belief that this government takes sexual assault seriously,” she added.